Rahul1582/Stock-Market-App-using-Node/README.md

 A Handlebars expression is {{, some content, followed by }}<br>
 Here we are using IEX Cloud API Key.

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes. :heart:
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes:

 ### Prerequisites